Recurrent Generic Contour-based Instance Segmentation with Progressive Learning: Conclusion

 \section{Conclusion}

-In this work, we present PolySnake, an effective deep network architecture for contour-based instance segmentation.
-PolySnake simultaneously introduces the iterative and progressive learning mechanisms to facilitate the learning of contour estimation.
+In this work, we introduce PolySnake, a novel deep network architecture for contour-based instance segmentation.
+PolySnake uniquely combines iterative and progressive learning mechanisms to facilitate the learning of contour estimation.
 By developing a recurrent architecture, PolySnake maintains a single estimation of a contour for each object instance and progressively updates it toward the object boundary.
 Through the iterative refinement, the contour finally progressively converges to a stable status that tightly encloses the object instance.
-Extensive experiments on the several prevalent benchmark datasets reveal the merits and superiority of our PolySnake over the existing advanced solutions.
+Extensive experiments are conducted on several prevalent benchmark datasets across multiple tasks.
+The results reveal the effectiveness and generalizability of our PolySnake over existing advanced solutions.
 For future research, we will explore improving the state-of-the-art instance segmentation methods through effective integration with PolySnake.
 Moreover, it is significant to excavate our idea on other polygon or curve estimation problems in computer vision.